 One of the best places to try Bun Bo Hue!
 Quan Cam is a super casual eatery that’s VERY popular with locals – there’s a queue most mornings.
 But the wait is worth it for a tasty bowl of hot noodle soup.

 Address: 45 Lê Lợi

 This is a great place to try a variety of local dishes.
-Quan Hanh offer a reasonably priced tasting menu featuring many of the Hue food dishes you need to try.
-For 120,000 VND (around £4) per person you can try banh beo, banh khoai, nem lui, grilled pork noodles, and spring rolls.
+Quan Hanh offers a reasonably priced tasting menu featuring many of the Hue food dishes you need to try.
+For 120,000 VND (around £4) per person, you can try banh beo, banh khoai, nem lui, grilled pork noodles, and spring rolls.

 Address: 11-15 Phó Đức Chính

 This was recommended by 2 Food Trippers in their guide to Central Vietnamese cuisine – which I studied religiously during my trip as I trust them implicitly when it comes to food!
 Hang Me Me is one of the best restaurants in Hue to try banh beo , banh cuon, and banh ram-it.

 Tai Phu is one of the best restaurants in Hue to try the famous grilled pork noodles.
 It’s a very simple establishment, and more popular with locals than with tourists.
 Definitely one to add to the list!

 Another simple-looking establishment, Com Hen Ti Hon is one of the best places in Hue to eat the iconic dish com hen.
 The clue is in the name – and the restaurant does its signature dish very well!